 0 === false | false | Strict equality: different types |

-for:Resetting values
+null for:Resetting values

 Emptying an object reference